Chart Color Schemes

 Berkshire Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Berkshire Park, as assessed at the latest Census, consisted of 97.0% houses and 3.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Berkshire Park's dwelling structure, as per the latest Census, consisted of 97.0% houses and 3.0% other dwellings.
 In comparison, Sydney metro had 79.7% houses and 20.3% other dwellings.
-Home ownership in Berkshire Park stood at 51.0%, with mortgaged dwellings at 20.9% and rented ones at 28.1%.
-The median monthly mortgage repayment was $2,571, higher than the Sydney metro average of $2,167.
-The median weekly rent was $450, compared to Sydney metro's $400.
+Home ownership in Berkshire Park was 51.0%, with mortgaged dwellings at 20.9% and rented ones at 28.1%.
+The median monthly mortgage repayment was $2,571, above Sydney metro's $2,167.
+Weekly rent stood at $450, higher than Sydney metro's $400.
 Nationally, Berkshire Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing